For me, the classic martini cannot be beaten.

 #2 The Vodka Martini

-In its most simple form it is made exactly the same as a classic martini but with vodka instead of gin.
+This variation is almost exactly the same as a classic martini but it is made with vodka instead of gin.

 #3 The Dirty Martini